tthoraldson/commit-stalker/README.md

 Commit Tracker is a full-stack web application that checks if members of a team have made a github commit everyday.
 It also has a slack-bot to message specific users who haven't committed yet that day.
 Built in line with the 30 day github challenge sprint.

 To-Do list:
+- ability to change github username
-- Make a better README.md
+- a usable front end
-- Fix 'linus commits'

-Future Scope:

 ![Example](Screen Shot 2016-09-29 at 1.29.18 PM.png)